Young children learn by copying. So parents can show, by their own example, what healthy eating is.

 Milk and water are the best drinks for children as they do not damage teeth.

 Fruit juices are high sugar drinks and are acidic which can damage tooth enamel when offered between meals.
-If you offer them dilute them well – about 1 in 6-10 and only offer at meal times.
+Limit them to once per week and dilute them well – about 1 in 6-10 and only offer at meal times.